FormingWorlds/Obliqua/docs/src/compass.md

 # The compass

-The documentation for `fwlLove` has been written based on the conventions prescribed in the [Diátaxis](https://diataxis.fr/) project.
+The documentation for `Obliqua` has been written based on the conventions prescribed in the [Diátaxis](https://diataxis.fr/) project.
 At the core of Diátaxis are four different kinds of documentation.
-The compass provides a starting point for your search through these categories within the `fwlLove` documentation.
+The compass provides a starting point for your search through these categories within the `Obliqua` documentation.

 | If the content…   | …and serves the user’s… | …then it must belong to… |
 |:------------------|:------------------------|:-------------------------|